SuperStar0718/MarkDownScript/data/Business Plan for Peace.md

 ## Connections

-Founder Dr. Scilla Elworthy is also the Co-founder of FemmeQ123
+Founder Dr. Scilla Elworthy is also the Co-founder of FemmeQ